How To Pack & Move In A Weekend

 - Important documents

-Having this bag ready ahead of time serves as an insurance of sorts.
-No matter what happens, how late you finish, or how tired you are, you will have everything you need with you at the end of the day.
+Having this bag ready ahead of time serves as insurance of sorts.
+No matter what happens, how late you finish, or how tired you are, you will have everything you need with you at the end of the day in one bag.
 We would go as far as saying you should pack this before anything else, and while you still know where everything is.

-Take care of utilities.
-If you’re trying to pack and move in a weekend and find out at least a week in advance that you’re moving – use any spare time you have to call utility companies and cancel any services.
-Change your address, and if you’re hiring a moving company, now is the time to call.
+8. Take care of utilities.
+It can be easy to forget the logistics of moving in the midst of the chaos.
+Use any spare time you have to call utility companies and cancel any services.
+Change your address, and if you want to hire a moving company, call as soon as you know you’re moving.
 You really don’t want to leave these things for after the move.
 Not only will it make the move more stressful, but you’ll delay the process of getting settled into your new home.

 If you follow all these tips, we have no doubt you will handle your weekend move like a total pro.
 As long as you go into it with a good attitude and try your best not to let it stress you out too much, the experience will be like ripping off a Band-Aid.
 After all, how many times in your life do you think you’ll have to move in just one weekend?
 You can also always enlist help from a professional mover if you’re crunched for time.